rensortino/team7-frontend/README.md

 # team7-frontend
-Front-end side of a web application which resembles Twitter's functionalities
+Front-end side of a web application which replicates Twitter's functionalities